-The PPE recommended when handling nickel includes; safety glasses with side shields, chemical goggles, PVC gloves, respirators, protective suits and safety footwear/gumboots.
+The PPE recommended when handling arsenic includes safety glasses with side shields, chemical goggles, PVC gloves, respirators, protective suits and safety footwear/gumboots.

 Leather items such as shoes, belts and watch bands must be removed and destroyed if they have been contaminated with arsenic.